 (3) This section shall not apply to any elector whose absence may cause danger or substantial loss in respect of the employment in which he is engaged.

-197. Offenders may be removed from polling place
+197. Person misbehaving etc. may be removed from polling place

 Whoever in any polling place on polling day misconducts himself, or fails to obey the lawful directions of the presiding officer, may be removed from the polling place by any constable or by any person authorised by the presiding officer.

-198. Re-entering or attempting to after being removed from polling place
+198. Re-entering etc. polling place after being removed from

 Any person so removed re-entering or attempting to re-enter the polling place, without the permission of the presiding officer, shall be guilty of a further electoral offence punishable, on conviction, by twice the penalties prescribed in the table for the original offence.